envato/aws-s3-sync-buildkite-plugin/README.md

 ## Example

-Sync local files source with s3 destination, after the `command`.
+Sync local files source with s3 destination.
+This is run after the main command in a [`post-command` job hook](https://buildkite.com/docs/agent/v3/hooks#job-lifecycle-hooks).

 ```yml
 steps: